Ergodicity of Bowen-Margulis measure for the Benoist 3-manifolds: Busemann densities are unique

-\begin{corollary} Busemann densities of dimension $\delta>0$ are equivalent. \end{corollary} \begin{proof} Let $\mu,\nu$ be Busemann densities of dimension $\delta$.
-Let $\xi\in\bdv\Om$ be a proper extremal point by Lemma \ref{prop:nulltriangles}, and take a sequence $y_n\to\xi$.
-Then for all sufficiently large $n$, $d_\Om(x,y_n)$ is large enough to apply Lemma \ref{lem:localestimate} to both $\mu$ and $\nu$ and conclude:
+\begin{proof} Let $\{\mu_x\},\{\nu_x\}$ be Busemann densities of dimension $\delta$.
+Let $\xi\in\partial\Om$ be a smooth extremal point and take a sequence $y_n$ of points in $\Omega$ converging to $\xi$ along a projective line.
+Then for all sufficiently large $n$, $d_\Om(x,y_n)$ is large enough to apply Lemma \ref{lem:localestimate} to both densities and $\nu$ and conclude:

-In particular, $\mathcal O_r(x,y_n) \to \{\xi\}$ as $y_n\to\xi$, because $\xi$ is proper and extremal.
-Since proper extremal points form a set of full measure for any $\delta$-dimensional Busemann density by Proposition \ref{prop:nulltriangles}, we conclude that $\mu_x,\nu_x$ are equivalent. \end{proof}
+By Lemma \ref{lem:shadows_converge_to_smoothext}, since $y_n$ converges to $\xi$ along a projective line and $\xi$ is smooth and extremal, the shadows $\mathcal O_r(x,y_n)$ form a nested decreasing sequence with intersection $\{\xi\}$.
+Thus, since smooth extremal points form a set of full measure for any $\delta$-dimensional Busemann density by Corollary \ref{cor:smoothfullmeasure}, we conclude that $\mu_x$ and $\nu_x$ are equivalent. \end{proof}